Aortic root surgery

 Overview

-Aortic root surgery is a procedure to treat an enlarged section of the aorta, also known as an aortic aneurysm.
+Aortic root surgery is a treatment for an enlarged section of the aorta, also called an aortic aneurysm.
 The aorta is the large blood vessel that carries blood from the heart to the body.
 The aortic root is where the aorta and the heart connect.

 Aortic aneurysms near the aortic root may be due to an inherited condition called Marfan syndrome.
-Other causes include heart problems present at birth, such as a bicuspid aortic valve.
+Other causes include heart conditions present at birth, such as an irregular valve between the heart and aorta.

 Why it's done